Chad Billingsley: Los Angeles Dodgers

 Billingsley made his Major League Baseball debut with the Los Angeles Dodgers on June 15, 2006, against the San Diego Padres at Petco Park in San Diego, California.
-In his debut, Billingsley started on the mound, and pitched 5 1/3 innings and surrendered 6 hits and 2 runs while striking out three.
+In his debut, Billingsley started on the mound, pitched 5 1/3 innings and surrendered 6 hits and 2 runs while striking out three.
 He even knocked in two runs in his first official at-bat (hit by pitch in his first plate appearance) to help his cause.
 His debut was considered a success as the Dodgers went on to defeat the Padres 7–3 (although Billingsley did not get credited with the win).
 Billingsley remained in the starting rotation for the rest of the season, but started 2007 in the bullpen.
 He pitched well in relief and was returned to the starting rotation on June 21 after season-ending surgery placed Jason Schmidt on the disabled list.

 In 2008, Billingsley elevated to one of the top pitchers in the National League while demonstrating his potential as an ace.
 He finished the year with a 16–10 record, was 5th in the NL (and 9th in the majors) with 201 strikeouts, and recorded an ERA of 3.14 and a WHIP of 1.34 in 200.2 innings pitched.
 Billingsley pitched his first career complete game shutout against the San Francisco Giants on July 30, 2008, allowing five hits and recording eight strikeouts without allowing a walk.
 On September 6, Billingsley faced Arizona ace Brandon Webb and helped to hold him off long enough for a Manny Ramirez homer, and a 7–2 win, his 14th of the season.

 Billingsley also started 3 postseason games for the Dodgers in 2008.
 In his first postseason appearance, Billingsley pitched a strong 6 2/3 innings, while allowing just one run against the Chicago Cubs.
 The Dodgers won the game 10–3.
 However, in his next two starts, Billingsley was not nearly as effective.
 Lasting only 2 1/3 innings, Billingsley was torched for 8 runs (7 earned) in an 8–5 loss to the Philadelphia Phillies in Game 2 and 2 2/3 innings, while giving up 3 earned runs, in Game 5 of the 2008 NLCS.
 He received some criticism for not brushing back (i.e., pitching far inside) to Phillies batters when Dodgers hitters were knocked down several times.